 Keep an eye out for opportunities to register for upcoming trips.

-Come learn all about traveling with a mission team to Cheryl's Children's Home in Nairobi, Kenya.
-The next mission trip is planned for February 2020.
+The next mission trip to Cheryl's Children's Home in Nairobi, Kenyais planned for February 2020.

 Contact Catherine for more information:

 Each year, all adults and mature high school students are invited to apply to join the mission trip team headed to Zacapa, Guatemala.
 Good Shepherd partners with Hearts in Motion (H.I.M.) an organization on the ground in Guatemala.
 Our focus is serving villages, including Pueblo Modelo, building relationships through church and community development.

 More details on our next trip will be posted when available.

 Each summer, a team from Good Shepherd travels to El Ayudante in Comayagua, Honduras to serve.

 If interested in our 2020 trip, contact us below!